Biodiversity Hotspot in the City

 At the groundbreaking, the Lipmans joined Zoo leadership Tanya Peterson, Executive Director and President, Joe Fitting, Deputy Director, and Ed Poole, Board Chairman in ceremoniously shoveling dirt at the future site of the center, scheduled to open Memorial Day 2020.
 In honor of the groundbreaking and World Lemur Day, the lemurs were treated to jack-o-lanterns in their habitat, which served as a source of food and amusement (equally for the human guests in attendance).

 The Lipman Family Madagascar Center is one of the most significant exhibit expansions in recent years and aspires to be the closet experience of Madagascar outside of the island.
-It will build off the existing Lipman Family Lemur Forest and integrate multiple habits that feature flora and fauna native to the African island nation.
+It will build off the existing Lipman Family Lemur Forest and integrate multiple habitats that feature flora and fauna native to the African island nation.
 Featured fauna include seven species of birds, seven species of lemurs, mongooses, fossa, reptiles, amphibians, and fish.

 A (fabricated) 40-foot baobab tree, a species endemic to the Malagasy landscape, will be the focal point of the Fossa Forest and new lemur habitat.
 Habitat designs have been informed by research on best practices in animal welfare.
 Elevated pathways will encircle the baobab tree to allow animals to move freely from one habitat to another.
 The pathways will be outfitted with a hose, hammock, and climbing structures to stimulate animal activity and engagement.

 The baobab tree will be equally integral to the visitor experience.
 At ground level, a passageway through the tree leads visitors to viewing windows that look into an aviary.
 At the canopy level, elevated pathways will afford visitors bird’s-eye views into the lemur and fossa habitats.